-With effect from 1 January 2015, all probate matters fall under the jurisdiction of the Family Justice Courts and requests for inspection of electronic probate records should be made at the Family Justice Courts.
-Only the following non-electronic probate records will be available for inspection at the Supreme Court, namely:
+With effect from 1 January 2015, all probate matters fall under the jurisdiction of the Family Justice Courts and requests for inspection of electronic and non-electronic probate records should be made at the Family Justice Courts.

 Internal correspondence and notes taken down by Judges or Registrars at hearings for a case file are not made available for inspection.
 Certified Transcripts of Judges’ or Registrars’ notes and Grounds of Decisions are available on request subject to the approval of the Judge or judicial officer and upon payment of the applicable fees.

 The attention of all requestors is drawn to the Honourable Justice Lee Seiu Kin's decision in Tan Chi Min v The Royal Bank of Scotland PLC SGHC 154 whereby the Court made certain pronouncements on access to case files and court documents.
 Certain types of documents will usually be accessible in the case file during inspection, eg. pleadings and court orders.
 Certain documents in the case file, for example affidavits and written submissions, may not be available for inspection until they have been used in the proceedings for which they have been filed.
 If you wish to find out more, the case is accessible here.